Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Linear gadgets

-\paragraph{Fingerprinting and almost-canonical placement.} We start with proving Lemma~\ref{lem:AlmostCanonicalPlacement}.
-Recall that in Lemma~\ref{lem:AlmostCanonicalPlacement}, we assume that the previous pieces $\p_{i-1}$ have an aligned $(i-1)\slack$-placement and we want to conclude that the new pieces $\p_i \setminus\p_{i-1}$, i.e., the three pieces of this anchor, must have an almost-canonical placement.
+We now prove \Cref{lem:AlmostCanonicalPlacement}.
+Recall that in this lemma, we assume that the previous pieces $\p_{i-1}$ have an aligned $(i-1)\slack$-placement and we want to conclude that the new pieces $\p_i \setminus\p_{i-1}$, i.e., the three pieces of this anchor, must have an almost-canonical placement.

-\begin{proof}[Proof of Lemma~\ref{lem:AlmostCanonicalPlacement} for the achor] Since the pieces $\p_{i-1}$ have an aligned $(i-1)\slack$-placement, the gadget is bounded from above by an earlier introduced piece (unless $i=1$, in which case it is bounded by the boundary of the container).
-We want to use Lemma~\ref{lem:multipleFingerprints} (Multiple Fingerprints) to prove that the three pieces have an almost-canonical placement.
-For this we need to point out intended placements that are $O(\delta + (i-1)\slack)$-sound; recall Definition~\ref{def:sound}.
-We choose the placement shown in Figure~\ref{fig:anchor-precise}.
-To certify that the intended placements are $O(\delta+ (i-1)\slack)$-sound, we need to point out three triangles $T_1,T_2,T_3$, such that $\pl {E_j}\s$ is $O(\delta+ (i-1)\slack)$-bounding $T_j$ for $j\in\{1,2,3\}$.
+\begin{proof}[Proof of Lemma \ref{lem:AlmostCanonicalPlacement} for the anchor] Since the pieces $\p_{i-1}$ have an aligned $(i-1)\slack$-placement, the gadget is bounded from above by an earlier introduced piece (unless $i=1$, in which case it is bounded by the boundary of the container).
+We want to use \Cref{lem:multipleFingerprints} (Multiple Fingerprints) to prove that the three pieces have an almost-canonical placement.
+For this we need to point out intended placements that are $\gadgets\slack$-sound; recall \Cref{def:sound}.
+We choose the placement shown in \Cref{fig:anchor-precise}.
+To certify that the intended placements are $\gadgets\slack$-sound, we need to point out three triangles $T_1,T_2,T_3$, such that $\pl {E_j}\s$ is $\gadgets\slack$-bounding $T_j$ for $j\in\{1,2,3\}$.
 Here $\pl {E_j}\s$ is the empty space left by the pieces $\p_{i-1}$ and the intended placements of the pieces $q_1,\ldots,q_{j-1}$, where $q_1,q_2,q_3$ are the blue, yellow, and orange piece, respectively.
-We choose the triangles as the tips of fingerprinted corners, as shown in Figure~\ref{fig:anchor-Fingertriangle}.
+We choose the triangles as the tips of fingerprinted corners, as shown in \Cref{fig:anchor-Fingertriangle}.
 The placements of the blue and yellow pieces are $\delta$-sound because the boundary of the container or the pieces of $\p_{i-1}$ follow the relevant edges of the respective triangles $T_1$ and $T_2$ within distance $\delta$.
 The placement of the orange piece is $0$-sound since the boundaries of the blue and yellow pieces contain the edges of $T_3$.
-It is then clear that the intended placements are $O(\delta)$-sound.
-We conclude using Lemma~\ref{lem:multipleFingerprints} (Multiple Fingerprints) that the displacement is $O(n^{-48})$, so the three pieces must have an almost-canonical placement. \end{proof}
+As the intended placements are $\delta$-sound, we conclude using \Cref{lem:multipleFingerprints} (Multiple Fingerprints) that the displacement is $O(n^{-48})$, so the three pieces must have an almost-canonical placement. \end{proof}